Progressive Overload: A Practical Guide for Lifelong Strength Training

 Most people are doing general strength training, and that’s great.
 When done consistently and progressed using the methods outlined above, this improves multiple qualities at the same time:

-All of these improve together when you train with good technique, control, and full range of motion.
+Many of these qualities can improve together when you train with good technique, control, and full range of motion.

 When General Strength Training Is Enough

-With consistent strength training and proper progression, you will improve across all of these areas.
+With consistent strength training and proper progression, many of these areas can improve over time.

 When Training Becomes Goal-Specific